 Taking immediate legal action is essential to ensure a wound care specialist treats the pressure sore now.

-Rosenfeld Injury Lawyers at (888) 424-5757 specializes in medical malpractice bedsore claims.
+Rosenfeld Injury Lawyers at (888) 424-5757 specializes in medical malpractice bedsore claims against hospitals and doctors.
 Our legal team provides a free review of your case to discuss your options for seeking financial compensation and holding medical professionals accountable for their neglect.
 Because of the state’s statute of limitations, it is essential to speak with our law firm now, to avoid being barred forever from receiving recompense.

 Some hospitals have forgotten that they have a duty to both tend to their patients’ acute condition as well as their overall medical care needs.
 As the largest organ in the body, hospitals must remember to take care of the patient’s skin.
 When skin care goes ignored, hospital patients are prone to develop bed sores […]